ucb-rit/savio-training-intro-spring-2019/intro.md

 The nodes are divided into several pools, called partitions.
 These partitions have different restrictions and costs associated with them ([see the *Scheduler Configuration* section of this document](http://research-it.berkeley.edu/services/high-performance-computing/user-guide/savio-user-guide) and [the associated costs in Service Units](http://research-it.berkeley.edu/services/high-performance-computing/service-units-savio#Scaling)).
 Any job you submit must be submitted to a partition to which you have access.

-# Disk space options (home, scratch, project, condo storage)
+# Disk space options (home, scratch, group, condo storage)

 You have access to the following disk space, described [here in the *Storage and Backup* section](http://research-it.berkeley.edu/services/high-performance-computing/user-guide/savio-user-guide).